Nelson Goerner is a leading Argentinian pianists of his generation best known for his interpretations of the works of Chopin.

 Mr Goerner is very active in the recording studio and his discography includes recordings of Chopin, Rachmaninov, Liszt and Busoni, and a DVD of repertoire by Beethoven and Chopin in a live performance from the Verbier Festival.
 His Chopin recording on the Wigmore Hall Live label was instrumental Choice of the Month in BBC Music Magazine, and his recording of Debussy for the Alpha Classics label was awarded the Diapason d'Or of the Year 2013.
 Nelson Goerner's recording of repertoire by Schumann was BBC Music Magazine's Recording of the Month in March 2015.
 His most recent recording, of Beethoven's Hammerklavier Sonata Op 106, was released to great acclaim.

-Born in San Pedro, Argentina, Nelson Goerner has established himself as one of the foremost pianists of his generation.
+Born in San Pedro, Argentina, in 1969, Nelson Goerner has established himself as one of the foremost pianists of his generation.
 After studying in Argentina with Jorge Garrubba, Juan Carlos Arabian and Carmen Scalcione, he was awarded First Prize in the Franz Liszt Competition in Buenos Aires in 1986.
 This led to a scholarship to work with Maria Tipo at the Geneva Conservatoire, and in 1990 Nelson Goerner won the First Prize at the Geneva Competition.
 Mr Goerner currently lives in Switzerland with his wife and young son.
 He is professor of piano at the High School of Music in Geneva.